KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - A **virtue** when aligned
 - A **vice** when inverted

-This reflects the dual nature of emanation and inversion.
+This reflects the bifurcated nature of emanation and inversion.

 ⚯ Ↄ C↑⚫ E↓♾ ⌬